Watershed Support Center

 Tennessee has over 60,000 miles of rivers and streams, and more than 570,000 acres of lakes that source our domestic, industrial and agricultural water supply1.
 We all live in a watershed, and when we take care of the watershed, rivers and streams, we are rewarded by cleaner drinking water, better recreational opportunities, healthier fish, and a better environment and economy.
 The Council’s Watershed Support Center works with local communities to educate, conserve and restore the health of Tennessee’s watersheds, including healthy urban and rural forests for people, plants and animals.
 Check out our downloadable watershed guidebook — the “Citizen Action Guide for Watershed Restoration.”

 The most recent watershed data about Tennessee shows that more than half of our state’s rivers, streams, lakes and wetlands are impaired, or in poor biological health.
 These waters are the source of our drinking water supplies, and its where we go to fish, float, swim and irrigate our crops.
 Check out Tennessee’s 303d list for a complete list of impaired waters.
-Click here for a comprehensive overview of the status of water quality in Tennessee.
-Or visit TDEC’s water page for more information.
+Visit TDEC’s water page for a comprehensive overview of the status of water quality in Tennessee.

 Monitor water and habitat quality by involving school and youth groups, civic groups and local residents to monitor local waterways, identify opportunities, and implement action plans to enhance water quality.